Igor Lukšić: International reception

 While under Đukanović there were no highest-level diplomatic meetings between Germany and Montenegro, one of the first diplomatic trips by Lukšić was to Germany at the invitation of Chancellor Angela Merkel.
 A few months later, the head of German diplomacy, Guido Westerwelle visited Igor Lukšić in Podgorica during his Balkan tour.

 EU politicians found the achievements of the Lukšić government encouraging and expressed readiness to support Montenegro's European integration.
 EU's Enlargement Commissioner, Štefan Füle, told members of the European Parliament, "His commitment to pursue the reform process and strong determination to meet the key priorities set out in the Commission's opinion are encouraging.
 It is now crucial to focus on implementation and establish a solid track record."

 During a meeting with Lukšić, Füle said that the Montenegrin prime minister had proven that the determination and ambition were there.
 He added that the European Commission would "provide as much help as we can to assist Montenegro," in particular to meet the seven EC priorities that must be achieved in order for accession negotiations to begin.

 Head of the EU Commission Jose Manuel Barroso, also praised the Lukšić government.
 During a visit to Podgorica, he said, "I'm pleased with the commitment and the efforts demonstrated by the Prime Minister's government, and I have congratulated him on his work so far.
 But more work remains to be done.
 It's important that the government has elaborated a detailed Action Plan that focuses on the shortcomings identified in the Commission's Opinion, which provides you with a clear road map for progress.
 The key now is implementation.
 Strong leadership and ownership are needed to address the priorities, in particular those related to the rule of law."

 Timeline

 The chart below shows a timeline of the offices held by Lukšić and the Montenegro status.
 The left bar shows president and all prime ministers terms of Lukšić, and the right bar shows the country status of Montenegro at that time.

+Post-Political career

+Lukšić is member of the Advisory Council of the Alliance of International Aid, an organization dedicated to International Aid and Development under the chairmanship of Sultan Masood Dakik.
+In 2025, Lukšic was appointed as the Chairperson of the 5th Governing Board (2025-2026) for the global public-private partnership Tod'Aérs Global Network [TGN], alongside 2 deputy chairpersons Piotr Trabinski and Pamela Gidi Masías.
+Lukšic first joined Tod'Aérs Global Network [TGN] in November 2023 as a Member of the Governing Board.